SumanthReddi/NightOwl/docs/Java/Core Java Concepts/Data-Types.md

 ## Non-Primitive (Reference) Data Types

-Non-primitives, also called reference types, point to objects created by the programmer or provided by Java.
+Non-primitives, also called reference types, point to objects created by the programmer or provided by Java.It can divide more further.

 | Type | Description | Example |